rahul-gharat/dronahq-docs/docs/getting-started/customer-jouney.md

 ---
 sidebar_position: 3
-title: "DronaHQ Customer on-boarding Experience"
+title: "DronaHQ Customer Onboarding Experience"
 pagination_prev: null
 ---

-The goal is to showcase a customer journey within DronaHQ that empowers users to uderstand DronaHQ adoption with various roles at different stages, to build internal tools efficiently.
+The goal is to showcase a customer journey within DronaHQ that empowers users to understand DronaHQ adoption with various roles at different stages, to build internal tools efficiently.

 ## Different Adoption Stages